 Imagine if it were possible to make a small change in the way that wood is converted to heat energy so that 1 million trees could be saved from being cut over the next 10 years.

-Imagine if all it took was a simple redesign of the humble wood fuel stove, so that instead of being 15% efficient, it could 85% efficient.
+Imagine if all it took was a simple redesign of the humble wood fuel stove, so that instead of being 15% efficient, it became 85%+ efficient.

 Imagine if this simple redesign already existed and is being used in many parts of the world… but nobody thought to take it to a region that desperately needs it.

 People, Planet & Profit on the bottom line.

 A percentage of profits go directly towards the Smokeless Cookstove Revolution.

 Himalayan Rocket Stove by Russell Collins is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

 Number of Loads Reduced Each Year

 Benefits of the Himalayan Rocket Stove

 - Great reduced wood fuel load…